 Event Situation Response Level Primary spillway flow is not causing active erosion and impoundment water surface elevation is below auxiliary spillway crest elevation (if equipped).
 Level 0 Impoundment water surface elevation is at or above auxiliary spillway crest elevation (if equipped).
 No active erosion caused by spillway flow.
-Level 1 Co-illanaa flaar Spillway flow actively causing minor erosion that is not threatening the control section or dam/impoundment stability.
-Level 2 Spillway flow (see Table 4-2 for relevant elevations) Spillway flow that could result in flooding of people downstream if the reservoir level continues to rise.
+Level 1 G Spillway flow actively causing minor erosion that is not threatening the control section or dam/impoundment stability.
+Level 2 Spillway flow (See Table 4-2 for relevant elevations) Spillway flow that could result in flooding of people downstream if the reservoir level continues to rise.
 Level 2 Abnormal operation of the spillway system due to blockage or damage that could lead to flooding.
-Level 2 Spillway flow actively eroding the soil around the spillway that is threatening the control section (e.g. undermining) or dam/impoundment stability.
+Level 2 Spillway flow actively eroding the soil around the spillway that is threatening the control section (e.g., undermining) or dam/impoundment stability.
 Level 3 Spillway flow that is flooding people downstream.
 Level 3 Embankment Impoundment water surface elevation at or below typical normal pool fluctuation elevation.
-Level 0 overtopping (see Table 4-2 for Impoundment water surface elevation above typical normal pool fluctuation elevation.
+Level 0 overtopping (See Table 4-2 for Impoundment water surface elevation above typical normal pool fluctuation elevation.
 Level 1 relevant elevations) Impoundment water surface elevation above high normal pool fluctuation elevation.
 Level 2 Impoundment water surface elevation at or above embankment crest elevation.
 Level 3 New seepage areas in or near the dam/impoundment with clear flow.
 Level 1 Seepage New seepage areas with cloudy discharge or increasing flow rate.
 Level 2 Heavy seepage with active erosion, muddy flow, and/or sand boils.
-Level 3 Circleho loo Observation of new sinkhole in impoundment area or on embankment.
+Level 3 Observation of new sinkhole in impoundment area or on embankment.
 Level 2 Sinkholes Rapidly enlarging sinkhole and/or whirlpool in the impoundment.
-Level 3 New cracks in the embankment greater than / 4 inch wide without seepage.
-Level 1
+Level 3